lhydave/lego-ne/legone-spec.md

 comment ::= "#" [^"\n"]* "\n";
 ```

-### Indents
+### Statements and Indents

-To make LegoNE in a python-like style, we use indents to denote the program blocks.
+To make LegoNE in a python-like style, we use line break (`NEWLINE`) to distinguish different statements, and use indents to denote the program blocks.
 The indents are denoted by `INDENT`, and the dedents are denoted by `DEDENT`.
 They are not explicitly written as tokens in the EBNF grammar, but the compiler should be aware of them.
 When there is a new line with more indents than the previous line, the compiler should insert an `INDENT` token.
 When there is a new line with fewer indents than the previous line, the compiler should insert a `DEDENT` token.

+For the detailed rules of line breaks and indents, please refer to [Section 2.1 of Python language specification](https://docs.python.org/3/reference/lexical_analysis.html#line-structure).

 ### Integers